 There's very little to complain about here aside from the premium price.
 These are a set of very capable speakers, which has earned them WhatHifi's (opens in new tab) award for the best speaker package under £3,000.
 Spending this much money gets you a truly impressive set of speakers that manage to walk that fine line between delivering powerful sound that's not lacking in detail.

 How to choose the best home theatre system

 When it comes to buying the best home theatre system to suit your needs, there are a few factors worth considering before making your purchase.
 These include:

 Consider what kind of home theatre system best suits your needs

 In case you're new to the world of home theatre systems, let's run through the basic options available.

 At the very low end you have the option of relying on your TV's built in speakers.
 Depending on which set you buy the quality of these can vary a great deal, but most are designed to be as slimline as possible to avoid impacting upon the sleekness of the TV; and slimline speakers do not lend themselves well to sounding very good at all.

 The next step up is a soundbar or soundbase.
 These are a big improvement for many reasons, chief amongst them is that they're actually able to dedicate a decent amount of space to their audio drivers.
 However, they're limited in that they can only fire audio from one direction.

-At the premium end of the spectrum you're expected to buy each component separately, or as part of a bundle, as in this guide.
+At the premium end of the spectrum you're expected to buy each component separately, or as part of a bundle of one of the best surround sound systems, as in this guide.

 If you're planning on connecting multiple devices – for example games consoles, Blu-ray players and laptops – to your home theatre system, it's worth ensuring that you opt for a device with multiple HDMI inputs.